 You don't have to pay for accurate voice dictation on Mac in 2026.
-Here are the five best free voice-to-text options, ranked by what you actually get without spending a cent.
+Here are the four best genuinely free voice-to-text options, ranked by what you actually get without spending a cent — plus one paid app (ours) that's free to try and worth knowing about once you hit the limits of free.

 At a glance